Skip to main content

 Factor joins TEDAE

-Membership of the Spanish Association of Defence, Security, Aeronautics and Space Technology Companies consolidates our commitment to innovation, collaboration and technological development in the field of defence
+Membership of the Spanish Association of Defence, Security, Aeronautics and Space Technology Companies consolidates Factor’s commitment to innovation, collaboration and technological development in the field of defence

 Factor, through its Factor Defence division, has joined TEDAE, the Spanish Association of Defence, Security, Aeronautics and Space Technology Companies.
-With this membership, we are reinforcing our commitment to innovation, competitiveness and national autonomy in the defence sector.
+With this membership, we reinforce our commitment to innovation, competitiveness and national autonomy in the defence sector.

-With extensive experience in the manufacture of high-precision machined components, at Factor we promote a culture based on technical excellence, collaboration and applied research, which allows us to contribute to the strengthening of the Spanish industrial fabric and the development of innovative technological solutions for the defence sector.
+With extensive experience in the manufacture of high-precision machined components, Factor promotes a culture based on technical excellence, collaboration and applied research, enabling us to contribute to the strengthening of the Spanish industrial network and the development of innovative technological solutions for the defence sector.

-"As an SME with 20 years of experience in manufacturing machined components for small, medium and large calibre ammunition and other weapon system components, we have joined TEDAE to reinforce our commitment to the sector.
-We value its support in legislation, sector representation, financing, R&D and internationalisation, and we will contribute our knowledge and collaboration to jointly promote innovation, competitiveness and national autonomy," explains Fernando Gastaldo, managing director of Factor Ingeniería.
+"As an SME with 20 years of experience in manufacturing machined components for small, medium and large calibre ammunition and other weapon system components, we have joined TEDAE to strengthen our commitment to the sector.
+We value its support in legislation, sector representation, financing, R&D and internationalisation, and we will contribute our knowledge and collaboration to jointly promote innovation, competitiveness and national autonomy," explains Fernando Gastaldo, managing director of Factor.

-TEDAE is a non-profit association, established in 2009, which brings together Spanish technology industries dedicated to the defence, security, aeronautics and space sectors.
-Its work focuses on representing and promoting the interests of its members, boosting the competitiveness and internationalisation of the sector and fostering technological and industrial cooperation at national and international level.
+TEDAE is a non-profit association established in 2009 that brings together Spanish technology industries dedicated to the defence, security, aeronautics, and space sectors.
+Its mission focuses on representing and promoting the interests of its members, enhancing the sector’s competitiveness and international presence, and fostering technological and industrial cooperation at both national and international levels.

 Factor advances in precision metrology with the VIMAX project